Formatted output

 ~Ne

-argument is a floating-point number, which is printed in exponential notation with precision N. The output is the same as the one produced by the C library function printf() with format "%.Ne".
-N significant digits will be printed, one before the decimal point, and N after.
+argument is an arithmetic expression, whose value is printed in exponential notation with precision N. The output is the same as the one produced by the C library function printf() with format "%.Ne".
+N+1 significant digits will be printed, one before the decimal point, and N after.
 If N is omitted, it defaults to 6.
 If N is 0, no decimal point or following digits are printed.

 ~NE